Alexey-T/CudaText_up/readme.md

 Bash script to download all CudaText sources and build them.
 Working dir is ~/cudatext_up.
 Build results are in subdir /bin.
+You need to clone the whole repository to use the script.

 Download + build for current platform:
 ```shell